abayomipopoola/abayomipopoola/src/content/blog/blockchain-technology/index.md

 Because fiat money is not linked to physical reserves, such as a national stockpile of gold or silver, it risks losing value due to inflation or even becoming worthless in the event of hyperinflation—Zimbabwe as a perfect example.

-Although if you created an entire society that is reliant on bitcoin, you’d have massive inequalities, it’s imperative that it forms a counterpart to the existing banking system—that bank on the fiat monetary system.
+Although if you created an entire society that is reliant on bitcoin, you'd have massive inequalities, it's imperative that it forms a counterpart to the existing banking system—that bank on the fiat monetary system.

 Right now, the banking system has moved to the concept of cashless-society, meaning that every single payment you make goes via a commercial bank—so every single transaction is being monitored and recorded in a database.
-And you’ll always pay some kind of fees to the commercial banks/credit card companies.
+And you'll always pay some kind of fees to the commercial banks/credit card companies.

 Bitcoin made the cashless society possible without the need for a third-party.

 ### Blockchain

-> “The blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value.”
+> The blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value.
-> — Don & Alex Tapscott, authors Blockchain Revolution (2016).
+— Don & Alex Tapscott, authors Blockchain Revolution (2016).

 #### How Blockchain Works

 Blockchain stores information in batches, called blocks, that are linked together in chronological order to form a continuous chain of blocks.
-To make a change to the information on a block, you don’t update it.
+To make a change to the information on a block, you don't update it.
 Instead, the change is stored in a newly created block showing the change with the time it occurred, just like the traditional accounting ledger.
 This way stored records are _immutable_.